“Pot is safer than alcohol,” echoes a stoner attempting to catch the ears of politicians who aren’t listening.

 Relative to things like alcohol and heroin, cannabis has a lower MOE, but this does not mean that it is completely safe.
 Marijuana comes with its own risks, mainly affecting mental health problems – schizophrenia, for example.

-The authors of the study claim that current drug policies lack scientific support.
+The authors of the study at Medterra claim that current drug policies lack scientific support.
 They also suggest that risk management priority should be given to alcohol and tobacco instead of illicit drugs.

 Back in the day